 What to do when … Your faux glow is streaked and splotchy

 All you wanted was a little color.
 But what you ended up with looks more like a “Dancing with the Stars” contestant collided with a giraffe.
 First, pat yourself on the back for opting for the safe route to bronzed skin.
-Second, resist the urge to try rub your skin until it’s red and raw says Michele Lee, freelance hair and makeup stylist and owner of The Organic Glow, a mobile airbrush tanning service.
+Second, resist the urge to try rub your skin until it’s red and raw says Michele Lee, freelance hair and makeup stylist and owner of a mobile airbrush tanning service.